USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 ## Follow these instructions to build the netCDF libraries for compressed netCDF-4, I/O API, and CMAQv5.5

-This tutorial is based on these instructions: https://www.unidata.ucar.edu/software/netcdf/documentation/NUG/getting_and_building_netcdf.html
+This tutorial is based on these instructions: [Installing NetCDF](https://www.unidata.ucar.edu/software/netcdf/documentation/NUG/getting_and_building_netcdf.html)

 * netCDF requires the HDF5, zlib, and curl libraries.
 * This Tutorial is for the intel 2024.2.1 compiler.